mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 In general, with noisy, non-deterministic training, evaluation frequency can affect training time measurements as more "bites of the apple" potentially allows the training code to exploit instability.
 We also want to discourage submissions from complicated and unrealistic logic that attempts to guess when training is close to complete and increases the evaluation rate, while not producing a well-sampled training curve at the start of training.
 Simply allowing submissions complete freedom over evaluation frequency encourages competitors to work to minimize the number of evaluations, which distracts from the primary goal of finding better training algorithms.

-Submissions are eligible for an untimed eval every `eval_period` seconds, run as soon as the current call of `update_params` completes.
+Submissions are eligible for an untimed eval every `eval_period` seconds.
+Before proceeding to evaluation, the submission can prepare the model through a call to `prepare_for_eval`, effectively modifying the model parameters and state as well as the the optimizer state.
 Any additional evaluations performed by the submission code count against the runtime for scoring.
-The harness that runs the submission code will attempt to eval every `eval_period` seconds by checking between each submission step (call of `update_params`) whether it has been at least `eval_period` seconds since that last eval and, if so, pausing the clock and running an eval.
+The harness that runs the submission code will attempt to eval every `eval_period` seconds by checking between each submission step (call of `update_params`) whether it has been at least `eval_period` seconds since that last eval, if so, the submission is given the possibility to prepare for evaluation (through a timed call to `prepare_for_eval`).
+If the accumulated runtime does not exceed the maximum allowed runtime after the preparation step, the clock is paused, and the submission is evaluated.
 This means that if calls to `update_params` typically take a lot more than `eval_period` seconds, such submissions will not receive as many untimed evals as a submission that had an `update_params` function that took less time.
 However, for appropriate settings of `eval_period`, we expect this to be quite rare.
 Submissions are always free to restructure their `update_params` code to split work into two subsequent steps to regain the potential benefits of these untimed model evaluations.
 For each workload, the `eval_period` will be set such that the total evaluation time is roughly between 10% and 20% of the total training time for the target-setting runs.

 #### Valid submissions